Services for the Elderly

 Services for the Elderly iFund FAQ

-- If my organization received a Services for the Elderly iFund grant last year, am I eligible to apply this year?
+- If my organization received an Services for the Elderly iFund grant last year, am I eligible to apply this year?

 Yes, but only if it is for a different program.
 We will not consider funding the same program with two different iFund grants.

-Yes, after submitting an email requesting access to the application (see question 4).
+Yes, after submitting an email requesting access to the application (please refer to the guidelines).
 If your proposed program and organization appear to meet the guidelines, you will receive an email with a link and access code to the online application.

 Yes, all organizations that submit an application will be notified of funding decisions.